GuiPimenta-Dev/coffeeshop-challenge/challenge.md

 # Evaluation

 Present your solution using the language/framework of your choice, justifying your selection.
-During the evaluation, we will discuss any missing aspects.

 What truly matters to us is your ability to analyze situations critically, justify your decisions, and clearly explain your reasoning.